 The seminars are important components of the MSc programme.
 For these intensive courses, active participation and commitment are a must.
 You will be expected to write and present several papers, present aspects of the literature or case applications, ask questions, mention doubts and express ideas in class discussions.
 The seminars will give you the background you need to write your master thesis.
 Both the seminar Management Control and the seminar Financial Accounting Research are mandatory.

-The last two blocks of the programme are devoted to the master’s thesis.
+The fifth and final block of the programme is devoted to the master’s thesis.
 You will work on your thesis individually, under close supervision by a member of our academic staff.

 The Take-Off is the introduction event for all new students of Erasmus School of Economics.
 During this interesting introduction event, you will be provided with useful practical information and receive an introduction to your studies, meet your fellow students and our School.